 Upon admission, each student is assigned to a specific advisor.
-Students are encouraged to meet with their advisor after admission to discuss sequencing of courses, and other matters that will help ensure success in the MPA program.
+Students are encouraged to meet with their advisor after admission to discuss the sequencing of courses and other matters that will help ensure success in the MPA program.
 Students are encouraged to meet with their advisor regularly and consult with him or her in the planning of coursework and career plans.

 to apply critical thinking skills to make decisions that enhance performance of governmental and nonprofit organizations or improve public policy and reflect awareness of key elements in these organizations’ external and internal environments

 to effectively manage human resources within governmental and nonprofit organizations

 to effectively manage financial resources of governmental and nonprofit organizations